hhsieh/hhsieh.github.io/_posts/2016-10-31-Unlimited-Networks-4.md

         ....
     }

 Now the new functions have 5 parameters.
 However, we will do it step by step.
-The following function does not incorporate values of plot boundaries.
-However, it tells us which nodes belong to which compartments.
+The following function does not incorporate values of plot boundaries, yet it tells us which nodes belong to which compartments.

     rec <- function(d) {
         DM <- dist[] < d